-Our Santa Cruz personal injury lawyers at Jacoby & Meyers can help you seek the justice and financial recovery that you deserve.
+Our Santa Cruz personal injury lawyers at Jacoby & Meyers can help you understand your legal options and pursue recovery permitted under California law.
 Contact us 24/7 for a free initial case consultation at our closest law office.

 $2B+ Recovered For Our Clients*